-But mommies have a special radar when kids were sick.
+But mommies have a special radar when kids are sick.
 She came into Audrey’s room right away.

 “How are you feeling, sweetie?”
 Mommy asked.

-Audrey did not smile.
+Audrey didn’t smile.
 She pointed to her throat and stuck out her tongue and made a ‘blah’ face.
 Her face was flushed and as red as the hair on her head.

-Mommy touched her forehead, “Oh my, Audrey, you are burning up.”
+Mommy touched her forehead, “Oh my, Audrey, you’re burning up.”

 Audrey laid back down on her bed and folded her arms.
-She was not feeling well at all.
-And when you don’t feel well, you cannot go outside and play.
+She wasn’t feeling well at all.
+And when you don’t feel well, you can’t go outside and play.
 Not that she felt like it anyhow.
-She was sick and did not want to move a pinky toe.
+She was sick and didn’t want to move a pinky toe.

-Mommy gave her medicine; a purple grape-flavored cup and a couple of sips of water.
+Mommy gave her a tiny cup of purple grape-flavored medicine and a couple of sips of water.
 Audrey made a face after each swallow.

 Audrey’s daddy came in, “Hey, pumpkin, are you okay?”

 Audrey made a face, wondering why daddies always asked silly questions.